 - It’s flexible, so if you want to revamp the look of the site you can do that without copying/pasting stuff and creating new pages — just apply a different theme.

-- It’s popular and open source, which means it’s easy to find answers online if you have questions, and knowledgeable developers browse the forums to answer your questions if the answers aren’t already out there to find.
+- It’s popular and open source, which means it’s easy to find answers online, and knowledgeable developers browse the forums to answer questions.

 - The developers of themes and plugins are generally pretty responsive to folks with comments or problems.